 - To implement individual, family, and group service models to fidelity

 CODE OF CONDUCT.
-Nurturing Families™ Facilitators and Trainers should model values and principles when interacting with all others, stay in yearly contact with their Lead National Trainer and/or affiliated Family Nurturing Center of Texas, always act in the best interest of families, paraprofessionals and professionals and implement to the highest level of integrity and fidelity.
+NPP-Nurturing Families™ Facilitators and Trainers should model values and principles when interacting with all others, stay in yearly contact with their Trainer and/or affiliated Nurturing Families Center, always act in the best interest of families, paraprofessionals and professionals and implement to the highest level of integrity and fidelity.

-Facilitators and Trainers must have an active agreement on file with the Family Nurturing Center of Texas and their last trainer.
-It is the responsibility of all individuals connected to Family Nurturing Center to uphold all copyright laws by reporting suspected copyright infringements.
+Facilitators and Trainers must have an active agreement on file with the Nurturing Families Center and their last trainer.
+It is the responsibility of all individuals connected to the Nurturing Families Center to uphold all copyright laws by reporting suspected copyright infringements.

 - Curriculum developers can give you written permission to copy their material and it will be for a specific event and will have a time limit on the written MOU.